About the Research Center

 To contact a member of the Research Center, click here.

-Led by Dr. Garrett Harper, the Research Center provides each client with hands-on research rooted in a data-driven approach that has been nationally recognized.
 The Research Center’s work has appeared in The Wall Street Journal, Billboard magazine and The Atlantic, among others.

 Impact Analysis & Economic Planning

 The Research Center can help you determine your project’s total economic impact as well as operational, planning, and sales forecasting strategies.
 For example: